youyanggu/covid19_projections/r_values/README.md

 Our data-driven model allows us to provide an estimate for the R values in each US region and country.

+View our [Infections Tracker](https://covid19-projections.com/infections-tracker/) page to see histograms of our latest R estimates.

 The [basic reproduction number](https://en.wikipedia.org/wiki/Basic_reproduction_number) (R) estimates in this directory are what our model has learned for each state/region.
 While we only include a single value for each region in this directory, our model actually uses a weighted range of R values to make its projections.
 We also include an inflection date, which roughly represents the midpoint of the transition between the initial R0 and the post-mitigation R.

 The initial R0 is the R value before the inflection date, while the post-mitigation R is the R value following the inflection date.
 The inflection date is roughly correlated to when regions implemented stay-at-home/lockdown orders, but it may not be exact.
 For example, New York enacted a stay-at-home order on March 22, but the inflection date our model estimated was more than a week earlier, around March 14.
 This agrees with various mobility reports and [our analysis](https://twitter.com/youyanggu/status/1248844841733128192) of New York City subway ridership.